grz0zrg/fas/README.md

 Convolution effect use impulses response which are audio files loaded from the `impulses` folder (mono / stereo), free high quality convolution samples from real world places can be found [here](https://openairlib.net/).

+Most effects are stereophonic with dry/wet controls, some may still appear with monophonic settings because their parameters are not yet mapped for stereo but they are still computed in stereo, most delay / reverb parameters are available in stereo which is usefull to build effects such as stereo width (stereo widening) which are a combination of different reverb / delay effect with different parameters for L/R channels.

 ### Performances

 This program is tailored for performances, it is memory intensive (about 512mb is needed without samples and 8 instruments max, about 1 Gb with few samples, about 2.5 Gb with samples and 32 instruments max, memory requirement will have a major increase when FAS_MAX_INSTRUMENTS constant and frame queue size command line argument is increased), all real-time things are pre-allocated or pre-computed with zero real-time allocations.